 - Stress reduction techniques

 Although atomisation/social isolation was not unknown, it was rare.
-There was a cohesive sense of group belonging; something that we continue to lose in the modern world.
+There was a cohesive sense of group belonging; something that we continue to lose in the modern world as we disconnect from our traditions.

-When we eat rather than ‘diet’, when we move with pleasure rather than ‘exercise’ out of duty, when we take time to just ‘be’ rather than strive for elusive happiness, when we acknowledge our circadian rhythm… these things will change us.
+When we eat rather than ‘diet’, when we move with pleasure rather than ‘exercise’ out of duty, when we get rid of the constant pressure to be ‘happy’ (rather than content), when we acknowledge our circadian rhythm and our links to the natural world, when we accept that we are not ‘consumers’ to be manipulated into acquiring ever more ‘things’… this will change us.

-It is the little changes that make the big differences – going for a gentle walk each day, making time to learn something new, seeing friends, eating nutrient dense food, taking time to sleep properly, lifting some heavy things, enjoying a hobby…
+It is the little changes that make the big differences – making time to give thanks for what we have, taking joy in the gift of the natural world around us, going for a gentle walk each day, making time to learn something new, seeing family and friends, eating nutrient dense food, taking time to sleep properly, lifting some heavy things, enjoying a hobby…